TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Advanced/GuidelinesForImages.rst

 Read here how to embed an image into ReST: :ref:`Images <h2document:images>`.

-For accessibility reasons always use provide an alt text.
+For accessibility reasons always provide an alt text.

 .. _guidelines-for-images-formats: